DarkGhostHunter/Captchavel/README.md

 When developing, this package registers a transparent middleware that allows you to work on your application without contacting reCAPTCHA servers ever.
 Instead, it will always generate a successful "dummy" response with a `1.0` score.

-You can override the score to an absolute `0.0` with:
+You can override the score to an absolute `0.0` in two ways:

-* appending the `is_robot` to the Request query,
+* appending the `is_robot` key to the Request query,

 ```http request
 POST http://myapp.com/login?is_robot